-How did we benefit from parallelization of tests?
+How did we benefit from the parallelization of tests?

 Everything that was said up until now is only theory.
-In real world scenario, we used parallelization to resolve problem with slow execution of regression tests.
-It is usually practice to run regression tests against our application couple of times in a week.
-However, as part of regular release process, we need to run regression tests.
-Because of that, long lasting execution significantly delays feedback that we have on our application quality on release day.
-If some issue is discovered and requires hot fix, we need to run regression tests once again.
-Therefore, release process lasts couple of hours more than it should which can lead to breaking application release deadlines.
+In a real-world scenario, we used parallelization to resolve problems with slow execution of regression tests.
+It is usually practiced to run regression tests against our application a couple of times in a week.
+However, as part of the regular release process, we need to run regression tests.
+Because of that, long-lasting execution significantly delays feedback that we have on our application quality on release day.
+If some issue is discovered and requires a hot fix, we need to run regression tests once again.
+Therefore, the release process lasts a couple of hours more than it should which can lead to breaking application release deadlines.

-Effort to enable parallelization was a bit complicated to handle because large part of tests were tightly coupled and they were not designed to be executed in parallel (from the start).
+The effort to enable parallelization was a bit complicated to handle because a large part of tests were tightly coupled and they were not designed to be executed in parallel (from the start).
 That required some refactoring and redesigning of tests and some of them were too expensive to be redesigned for this purpose.
-Therefore, we focused mostly on tests that are long lasting and tried to parallelize them.
+Therefore, we focused mostly on tests that are long-lasting and tried to parallelize them.

 This is the stats we had before parallelization (CI server):

 EC2 instance m1.small: 1xCPU, 1.7GB RAM, 160GB storage (old generation instance)

 Execution time: ~ 3 hr 45 min